-For most people, I would imagine that the Fort Verde State Historical Park is a little bit of disappointment.
+For most people, I would imagine that the Fort Verde State Historical Park is a little bit of a disappointment.
 Don't get me wrong, they've done a great job with preservation, and the displays are wonderful, giving you a real sense of time-travel.
 Walking around the buildings give you a real sense of what life must have been like 140 years ago.

 But it's not a fort like the West of the Imagination.
 It doesn't look like the movies.
 It's really just an open area, with a few buildings facing towards an enormous empty parade ground.
 It's one of those places that makes you wonder "where is it?" when you get to it.
 There's a low picket fence around the area, with a sign telling you that you need to go back and pay the five dollars to enter.